lls-hcr/mizuki/index.md

                 description: Backup multiple r-pi on an external USB drive with rsnapshot
                 icon: save

+              - title: Virtual Private Network (1)
+                description: Turn a Raspberry Pi into a VPN server with OpenVPN
+                icon: lock

-              - title: Virtual Private Network
+              - title: Virtual Private Network (2)
-                description: Turn a Raspberry Pi into a VPN server
+                description: Turn a Raspberry Pi into a VPN server with Wireguard
                 icon: lock

               - title: Web server (under construction)